lecode-official/axiom-os/README.md

 qemu-system-x86_64 Build/Axiom-0.0.1-Pre-Alpha-1.img
 ```

+## Contributions

+Currently I am not accepting any contributors, but if you want to help, I would greatly appreciate feedback and bug reports.
+To file a bug, please use GitHub's
-If you have any suggestions, then please feal free to open an issue on GitHub.
-Alternatively fork the project and send me a pull request.
+issue system.
+Alternatively, you can clone the repository and send us a pull request.